sadorowo/m3u-category-matcher/README.md

 ## M3U Category Matcher

-Do you have IPTV provider who doesn't add categories to channels, but uses channels for it?
+Do you have IPTV provider who doesn't add groups to channels, but uses channel names for it?
-This script will attach channel-like categories to channels under them.
+This script will attach "channel-like" categories to channels under them.
 Example:

 You have these 5 channels: